 Misc., and not to be missed

-Durham's Farmer's market is huge and completely local.
-Shop for produce, meat, cheese, fresh flowers, local arts and crafts, and delicacies from local food trucks.
+The Durham Farmers' market is diverse and completely local.
+Shop for produce, meat, cheese, fresh flowers, handmade arts and crafts, and delicacies from area food trucks.
+It's an excellent people-watching opportunity, too.

-Definitely among the more unique ways to spend a day, the center offers everything you need to know about lemurs, our little primate friends from Madagascar.
+Definitely among the more unique ways to spend a day, the center is home to the world's largest collection of lemurs outside of Madagascar and offers everything you need to know about lemurs.
 Tours are available with a reservation, so call ahead to check times and availability.

 Bowling is a great idea for section bonding time, and the Law School has a very active faculty/staff/student league.

-Blue Point Yoga Studio is centrally located so that you don't encounter more stress trying to reach a place where you intend to de-stress.
-Featuring two beautiful, spacious and bright studio rooms, Blue Point offers group and private instruction for both yoga and Pilates.
+Blue Point Yoga Studio is centrally located so that you don't encounter more stress trying to reach a place where you intend to relax.
+Featuring two beautiful, spacious and bright studio rooms, Blue Point offers group and private instruction at all levels.

 Best Day Trips

-This is more of a half-day, but it is definitely worth seeing.
+This is more of a half-day trip, but it is definitely worth seeing.
 A better name for this museum might be the "Tobacco is Cool Museum."
 The homestead is where the Duke family had its beginnings, and it chronicles the history of the family and the tobacco industry.
-The Dukes basically invented the machine-rolled cigarette and brand advertising, which helps explain how at one time they sold around 90 percent of the tobacco in the world.
-After visiting the museum, you leave with a new appreciation for the family that built your university.
+The Dukes were the first to develop the mechanical mass production of cigarettes, and at one time held a monopoly of the tobacco produced in America and sold throughout the world.
+After visiting the museum, you leave with a new appreciation for the family that built Duke University.

-Another half-day trip, learn some Civil War History and visit the Place where General Joseph E. Johnston Surrendered to General William T. Sherman.
-The surrender of the Armies of the Carolinas, Georgia, and Florida constitute the largest troop surrender in the Civil War.
+Located right in Durham is the site where Confederate General Joseph E. Johnston surrendered to Union General William T. Sherman.
+The surrender of the armies of the Carolinas, Georgia, and Florida constitute the largest troop surrender in the Civil War.

-You can get to the beach in about two and a half hours, and, believe it or not, there is great surfing here.
-The water is warm in summer and fall, and after Labor Day the coast is pretty clear of tourists.
+You can get to the beach in about two and a half hours, and believe it or not, there is great surfing here.
+The water is warm in summer and fall, and most of the tourists are gone after Labor Day.
 A great place to spend a Saturday, even if you have to lug along a textbook.

 North Carolina Zoo

-A sprawling zoo with an African section and a North American section.
+Roughly 90 minutes from Durham is this sprawling zoo.
+More than five miles of trails wind through African and North American exhibits.
 Be prepared to walk, and make the trek on a cool day.

 North Carolina is known for its pottery, and this is the place to see it.
-Seagrove is a community of potters who open their studios to viewers and sell their wares on site.
+Seagrove is a community of potters who open their studios to visitiors and sell their wares on-site.
 It's fun to just wander around, but it's also a great place to buy gifts for family back home.

 The Outer Banks

-Stretching along the entirety of North Carolina's Coast, these sandy islands hide numerous historical and natural treasures within their embrace.
-Check out the NC Maritime Museum in Beaufort which has a heavy focus on pirates, or see where flight was invented in Kitty Hawk .
-Or explore the ill-fated Roanoke Colony .
-You can also hunt for seashells on the miles of shoreline or try to catch a glimpse of the wild horses roaming the island of Shackleford!
+Stretching along North Carolina's coast, these barrier islands are home to numerous historical and natural treasures.
+While you're there, learn about pirate history at the NC Maritime Museum in Beaufort, visit the site of the Wright Brothers' historic flight at Kitty Hawk, or explore the ill-fated Roanoke Colony .
+You can also hunt for seashells on the miles of shoreline or try to catch a glimpse of the wild horses roaming the island of Shackleford Banks!